nwops/kitchen-vmpool/README.md

 In order to create a new state store you must do the following:

-1. inherit from the BaseStore or a subclass of the BaseStore
+1. Inherit from the BaseStore or a subclass of the BaseStore
 2. Implement the following methods:
     * initialize(options = {})
     * take_pool_member
-    * mark_unused
+    * cleanup

-4. All other methods used with your store must be private
+3. All other methods used with your store must be private

 You must be careful to overwrite the entire pool data.
 It is expected that some users will put other metadata in the pool file for other purposes.
 So when you write your data